 NOTE 1 It has an interface described in a machine-processable format (specifically WSDL).
 Other systems interact with the Web Service in a manner prescribed by its description using SOAP-messages, typically conveyed using HTTP with an XML serialization in conjunction with other Web-related standards.

-NOTE 2 Only applies when this capitalization is used.
+NOTE 2 This definition only applies when this capitalization is used.

 Notational Conventions